ajaakman/DistortionVSTPlugin/README.md

 positive and negative values, adding asymmetry.
 The Inver button will invert the distortion curves between each stage, creating a different type of sound.
 This can be best heard, when the POS and NEG parameters are opposite in value, i.e. POS is 0.1 and NEG is 10, or vice versa.
+The gain controls can be used to reduce the added volume from distortion.

 -------------------------------------------------------------------------------------------------------------------------------